mblaszczykowski/Password-manager-with-Python-tkinter-GUI/README.md

 # Password manager
-> As the title says, this is the password manager with GUI built in Python using built-in module tkinter and cryptography module to store encrypted passwords with your master password on your local machine.
+> Password manager with GUI built in Python using built-in tkinter module and cryptography module to store encrypted passwords with your master password on your local machine.

 ## Table of Contents
 * [General Info](#general-information)